- Who are caregivers, and what do they do?

 First, get the patient’s consent.

 The caregiver is often the link between the patient and the medical team.
 In general, the medical team can share information with you anytime you are with the patient.
 But there are laws that protect private health information.
-These laws affect what medical information your loved one’s health care team can talk to you about when the patient is not present.
+These laws affect what medical information your loved one’s health care team can talk to you about when the patient isn’t present.
 Still, there are ways you can get information on behalf of the person with cancer.
-The simplest and most common way is for the patient to fill out a release form that allows the doctor to discuss their care with you.
+The simplest and most common way is for the patient to sign a release form that lets the doctor discuss their care with you.

 If you don’t have a form like this completed yet, you probably won’t be able to get certain kinds of information.
 But you can still share information with the doctor.
-You can tell the office staff that you are not asking for information, you are giving it.
+You can tell the office staff that you are giving information rather than asking for it.
 Even without the patient’s consent, you can try asking for general information about problems the patient has; for example, “Is vomiting one of the side effects of the chemotherapy that Joe got this week?”
-Or you can ask for hypothetical advice; for instance, “If Joe has been vomiting for 2 days, should we come in to see you?”
+Or you can ask for advice; for instance, “If Joe has been vomiting for 2 days, should we come in to see you?”
 Even though you may not get details of Joe’s care, you may be able to get some help in deciding what to do next.

 Keep in mind that there are different forms that are signed for different purposes.
 Here we are talking about a release form that allows the doctor to share medical information with you.
+Doctor’s offices may call this a “HIPAA form.”
 This type of release does not give you permission to make decisions about the patient’s care.
-If you want to learn more about decision-making consent or other forms that may influence treatment decisions, please see our document called Advance Directives.

 Which doctor do I talk to?